top of page

 At Great Lakes Waldorf Institute, we seek to be active agents of change.
 We recognize that some of the practices in Waldorf education have aligned with white privilege and have created inequities which we are working to eliminate.

 It is the intention of GLWI to have a program that recognizes and honors the rich cultural diversity of our world.
-The GLWI Diversity Scholarship was created to encourage and support non-white students who wish to participate in our certificate programs.
+The GLWI Diversity Fund Scholarship was created to encourage and support non-white students who wish to participate in our certificate programs.
 Currently the diversity scholarship is geared to assist qualified candidates in paying a portion of their tuition.
 Available money is determined by donations and budget.
 As this is a new program, the funds are modest and hope to be more in the future.

 Who is Eligible to Apply?